Gyakobo/tree-image-compression/README.md

 >[!NOTE]
 >Each 8 lines in the sample file denotes a row in the [image](https://github.com/Gyakobo/tree-image-compression/blob/main/sample.txt) file

-* Assuming all the pixels are not unique, then partition the image into equal subsets, in out into 4 by 4 smaller images as shown by the below:
+* Assuming all the pixels are not unique, we then partition the image into equal subsets of 4 by 4 smaller images as shown by the below:

 <table>
 <tr><td>